cloud17blog/cloud17blog.github.io/_posts/2024-04-01-getting-started-with-github-pages.md

 ## Getting Started

-To set up a default PAges site, you just need to perform the following steps:
+To set up a default Pages site, you just need to perform the following steps:

 - Create a new repository on GitHub
 - Name it username.github.io, where username is your GitHub username